archiewood/nyc-service-requests/pages/index.md

   sum(rides) as rides,
   sum(fare_amount) as fare_amount,
   sum(trip_distance) as trip_distance
-from location
+from taxi.location l
-left join zones.zones z on location.PULocationID = z.location_id
+left join zones.zones z on l.pickup_location_id = z.location_id
 where day between '${inputs.date_range.start}' and '${inputs.date_range.end}'
 and borough is not null
 group by all